hagna/xyz/README.md

 For client-side certificate authentication, the Z name will be the common name on the certificate.

+## X names

-For `-auth` authentication, the Z name will be up to the first 30 bytes of stdout from Y running its `-auth` script.
+Unlike Z, for `-auth` authentication, the X name will be up to the first 30 bytes of stdout from Y running its `-auth` script, but the prefix "X:" must preceed the name.

 # Multiple Servers per Relay